 The Equipment Rental and Replacement Fund provides a central fund from which to acquire and replace needed vehicles and equipment having a value in excess of \$1,000.
-Each department is annually charged a year's replacement contribution toward the replacement of their equipment.
+Annually, each department contributes toward the replacement of their equipment.
 Thus, when a piece of equipment has expended its useful life, funds should be available for its replacement.